dogweather/forkful/content/en/typescript/strings/removing-quotes-from-a-string.md

 weight: 9
 ---

-## What & Why?
-Removing quotes from a string means stripping out the surrounding single (`'`) or double (`"`) quote characters that define string literals in code.
-Programmers do this for several reasons, such as formatting output, sanitizing user input, or preparing strings for parsing or storage where the quotes are unnecessary or could cause errors.

 ## How to:
 Here's your no-nonsense guide to cutting those pesky quote marks loose from your strings in TypeScript.